 2121.3.
 Needs Based Professional Learning

-Each supervisory union shall develop and implement a system of appropriate needs-based professional learning for all professional staff, including administrators and other staff involved in student instruction, as required in 16 V.S.A. § 261a(a)(5).
-Time for professional learning should be embedded into the school day.
+Each SU/SD shall develop and implement a system of appropriate needs-based professional learning for all professional staff, including administrators and other staff involved in student instruction, as required in 16 V.S.A. § 261a(a)(5).
+This shall include ongoing resources and supports to create and strengthen an anti-racist, inclusive and culturally and linguistically responsive school experience for all students, and to cultivate the knowledge, skills and practices required to identify and remediate for prohibited discrimination because of, or based upon, the reasons set forth in Section 2113 and in the Statement of Purpose of this Manual.
+Time for professional learning will be embedded into the agreed-upon scheduled times for school employees as defined by collective bargaining agreements where they exist.

-The school's professional learning system shall be aligned with its staff evaluation and supervision policies, Continuous Improvement Plan, supervisory union and district goals, and shall provide new staff members with appropriate opportunities for professional learning.
+The school's professional learning system shall be aligned with its staff evaluation and supervision policies, Continuous Improvement Plan, SU/SD goals and shall provide new staff members with appropriate opportunities for professional learning.

-Mentoring shall be a component of each supervisory union’s needs-based professional learning system.
+Mentoring shall be a component of each SU/SD’s needs-based professional learning system.
 The superintendent or their designee shall determine the specifics of each mentoring program in their school(s) in accordance with the guidelines approved by the State Board of Education, Vermont Standards Board for Professional Educators, and state law addressing mentoring for educators.

 2121.4.
 Staff Evaluation.

 For the purposes of this section, “staff” includes administrators, educators, and other school employees working with students.
-Staff evaluation programs and policies shall be designed and implemented with the goal of improved student outcomes.
+Staff evaluation programs and policies shall be designed and implemented with the goal of improved student outcomes and learning experiences.
 Such programs and policies shall:

 be consistent with the provisions of state and federal law and the Vermont Guidelines of Teacher and Leader Effectiveness adopted by the State Board of Education;